tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-v62-authenticating-service-fabric-rest-requests.md

 ### How to Use REST APIs with X.509
  For an X.509 secured HTTPS Request, create the relevant client certificate (whose common name is specified in the ClientAuthAllowedCommonNames or AdminAllowedCommonNames) and the server certificate thumbprint.

  For an X.509 secured HTTP endpoint, the REST APIs do not change.
-The URLs, HTTP Headers, Request and Response Bodies of the REST call will be unchanged.
+The URLs, HTTP Headers, Request, and Response Bodies of the REST call will be unchanged.

 ## Http Gateway with Kerberos (or NTLM) Security
  On-premises, Service Fabric clusters can use Kerberos and NTLM to authenticate and authorize the user and admin clients, as well as authenticating servers (Service Fabric nodes).
 However, Kerberos or NTLM cannot be used to encrypt the messages.